Angelina-yu-MinDun/E-commerce-review-prediction/README.md

 This project analyzes Brazilian e-commerce order, logistics, payment, geolocation, and review data to identify what drives customer satisfaction and to predict whether an order is likely to receive a positive or negative review.

-The original work was completed as a group analytics assignment.
 This portfolio version reframes the project as an end-to-end data analytics case study, focusing on problem framing, data preparation, feature engineering, model comparison, and business interpretation.

 ## Business Question